At a glance

 The presence of lentigo is completely normal and harmless, however, any changes to the skin and mucous membranes must be evaluated by a veterinarian to differentiate them from melanoma, which is a cancer of the melanocytes.

 - Single (lentigo) or multiple (lentigines) flat brown/black lesions with a clear and defined border.
 The skin or mucosa surrounding the area is normal.
 Lesions start small and increase in size often merging to create larger areas of black pigmentation.

 - Most cats have a single or a handful of lesions (lentigo simplex), others may have a significant number of lesions (lentigo profusa).

 Freckles are associated with sun exposure in humans; however, the cause of lentigo is unknown in cats.

 Lentigo is a benign condition, and most veterinarians can diagnose it based on presenting symptoms.
 In some cases, the veterinarian may recommend a biopsy with a fine needle for microscopic evaluation.

 Lentigo is a cosmetic condition only and requires no medical treatment.

-Black spots on cat’s lips and chin
+Black spots on the lips and chin of cats

 I have already covered this topic in detail here, so won’t go over it again.
 Acne can range from mild, as in the cat below to severe.
 Severe acne can become inflamed and progress to open sores on the chin, which will need treatment with antibiotics and medicated shampoos.